 My series reflects these processes and serves as a tool for self-therapy aimed at achieving a more mature level of psycho-emotional development.

-IThe photo series is based on real architectural structures of various cities around the world, whose architecture and aesthetics evoke cities of the future.
+The photo series is based on real architectural structures of various cities around the world, whose architecture and aesthetics evoke cities of the future.
 The unprecedented speed of technological progress provokes sociotechnological transformations.
 Urban space, as a key element of social life, undergoes constant changes that affect the existence of the individual.

 More and more people strive to create their own unique world that encompasses both the psychological and physical dimensions.
-This phenomenon, known as SATTELLITIZATION in urban studies, implies the development of urban areas beyond the central core.
+This phenomenon, known as SATELLITIZATION in urban studies, implies the development of urban areas beyond the central core.
 In my opinion, such decentralization will provoke an even greater speed of social changes, both in material and mental aspects.

 The series is inspired by the ideas of Constructivism.